spacetelescope/mirage/docs/catalogs.rst

 The moving point source catalog contains a list of point sources to move through the field of view during the integration.
 Similar to the static point source catalog, the position of each object (at the beginning of the integration) in RA, Dec or x,y must be provided, along with the object's magnitude in the filter used for the simulation.
 In addition, the velocity of the object must be specified.
 This can be done in one of two ways:

 1. Provide the name of a `Horizons-formatted ephemeris file <https://ssd.jpl.nasa.gov/horizons.cgi>`_ in the optional **ephemeris_file** column.
-In this case, the source's location will be calculated at runtime using the ephemeris file and the observation :ref:`date <date_obs>` and :ref:`time<time_obs>` provided in the input yaml file.
+In this case, the source's location and velocity will be calculated at runtime using the ephemeris file and the observation :ref:`date <date_obs>` and :ref:`time<time_obs>` provided in the input yaml file.
 This will override any values provided in x_or_RA, y_or_Dec, x_or_RA_velocity, and y_or_Dec_velocity columns.
-Note that it is possible to set the values in these columns to 'None' in order to avoid any confustion.
+Note that it is possible to set the values in these columns to 'nan' in order to avoid any confustion.

 2. If the **ephemeris_file** column is not present, or has a value of 'None', then the source's velocity must be specified using the x_or_RA_velocity and y_or_Dec_velocity columns.
 The units for these columns can be arcsec/hour or pixels/hour. ‘velocity_pixels’ must be placed in one of the top 4 lines of the file if the provided velocities are in units of pixels/hour rather than arcseconds/hour.